Brading & Yaverland

 On the south wall is a brass with its inscription recording that Legh Richmond was Curate-in-charge of the parish in 1798-1805.
 His verses on a headstone in the churchyard to Jane, the young cottager, are read by numerous visitors interested in the account he gave of her exemplary life.
 At the West end is a list of three Rectors of Brading beginning with John de Marisco, 1247 and all the Vicars since 1301 when the ancient demesne of Henry de Oglander belonging to the Abbey of Lire in France was appropriated to the Priory of Wenlock.

-Also to be noted are the fine Dutch candelabra in the chancel dated 1798, the Royal arms of William and Mary over the door of the north chapel, the piscina in the sanctuary and the holy water stoop in the porch adjacent to the now closed south door.
+Also to be noted are the fine Dutch candelabra in the chancel dated 1798, the Royal arms of William and Mary over the door of the north chapel, and the piscina and holy water stoop in the sacrarium.

 St John the Baptist, Yaverland